UniExeterRSE/intro-version-control/setup.md

 - **MacOS & Linux:** Open a terminal and run the command `git --version`.
 If you get a response that looks something like

   ```output
   git version 2.25.1
   ```

-  then you have
-  Git installed (your version may differ).
+  then you have Git installed (your version number may differ).
 On the other hand, if you get a response that says something like

   ```output
   Command 'git' not found
   ```

-  then you probably don't have Git installed.
+  then Git is not installed.

 If you don't have Git installed then you will need install it.
 Instructions and recommended sources for doing this are provided below, according to operating